midokura/helm-charts-community/charts/errbot/README.md

 # Errbot

-[Errbot](https://errbot.readthedocs.io/en/latest/) Errbot is a chatbot, a daemon that connects to your favorite chat service and brings your tools into the conversation.
+[Errbot](https://errbot.readthedocs.io/en/latest/) is a chatbot, a daemon that connects to your favorite chat service and brings your tools into the conversation.

 ## Components